klememi/labelord_klememi1/docs/config.rst

 ------------
 **Labelord** is working with *GitHub* so valid access token needs to be provided for the application to work properly.
 You can generate a new one `here <https://github.com/settings/tokens/new>`_.
 Make sure that **repo** scope is selected if you want to also manage your private repositories.

+You can provide your token to application by 3 ways (sorted from lowest priority):

+- Directive in configuration file, see :ref:`configfile` below
+- Via environmental variable `GITHUB_TOKEN`
+- `-t / --token` option of command-line application

 **Do not forget that no one should know your personal token so never make it public!**

 .. _webhook: